|

 8) Palm Springs, California

-Often referred to as The Desert Jewel, Palm Springs has perfect weather in March, from its resort-style golf courses, hot springs, and spas to world-class dining and shopping.
+Often referred to as The Desert Jewel, Palm Springs offers ideal weather in March, with resort-style golf courses, hot springs, and spas, as well as world-class dining and shopping.

-And for art lovers and culture lovers, check out an exhibition at one of its many museums or galleries.
+For art and culture lovers, visit an exhibition at one of its many museums or galleries.
 The Palm Springs Aerial Tramway makes for a great day trip from Los Angeles.

 It is a fun ride that will take you up thousands of feet into Mount San Jacinto State Park and give you amazing views of Southern California’s Coachella Valley and desert mountain ranges.